-The Government has dedicated an initial £5bn to help the NHS get through the coronavirus outbreak.
+The Government has dedicated an initial £5bn to help the NHS get through the coronavirus outbreak in its Budget.

-Although, chancellor Rishi Sunak went on to promise the NHS will get whatever resources it needs to tackle the virus.
+Although, chancellor Rishi Sunak went on to promise the NHS will get whatever resources it needs to tackle coronavirus, beyond this Budget.

-The news comes as confirmed diagnoses of Covid-19 in the UK jumped to 456 on Tuesday, up from 373 the day before.
+The Budget comes as confirmed diagnoses of coronavirus in the UK jumped to 456 on Tuesday, up from 373 the day before.

 The Government has created a Covid-19 Response fund, part of which will be used to make sure the NHS is prepared and protected to treat Coronavirus patients.
 The fund will also be used to maintain staffing levels during the outbreak.